 The following collection types are relevant for Kotlin:

 List is an ordered collection with access to elements by indices – integer numbers that reflect their position.
 Elements can occur more than once in a list.
-An example of a list is a sentence: it's a group of words, their order is important, and they can repeat.
+An example of a list is a telephone number: it's a group of digits, their order is important, and they can repeat.

 Set is a collection of unique elements.
 It reflects the mathematical abstraction of set: a group of objects without repetitions.
 Generally, the order of set elements has no significance.
-For example, an alphabet is a set of letters.
+For example, the numbers on lottery tickets form a set: they are unique, and their order is not important.

 Map (or dictionary) is a set of key-value pairs.
 Keys are unique, and each of them maps to exactly one value.
 The values can be duplicates.
 Maps are useful for storing logical connections between objects, for example, an employee's ID and their position.